Nihaar1996/15th-August/README.md

 If the location stops changing means there has been a jerk and the car is stationery- a cause of concern.
 It will then send the location to certain contacts that the user has already populated the app's directory with at an earlier point.
 Help will thus be on its way.
 There will be a manual terminate button so that the user can prevent a false alarm within a specified time after the accident was detected.

 N.B.
-There is a patent pending for this idea, please note this code is copyright protected.
+There is a patent pending for the implementation of this idea

 Functional
 Built using Xcode 7.1.1